programmfabrik/easydb-custom-data-type-dante/README.md

 ### Schema options

 * which "vocabulary_name" to use.
 List of Vocabularys [in DANTE](https://dante.gbv.de/search?ot=vocabulary) or [as JSKOS via API](https://api.dante.gbv.de/voc)
+* which mapbox-access-token to use

 ### Mask options

-* whether additional informationen is loaded if the mouse hovers a suggestion in the search result
+* whether to use as dropdown or as popup or popup with treeview
 * whether to use the cache
 * whether to use default values
-* whether to use plugin inline or as popup
-* whether to hide the uri

 ## sources